Special thanks to Mark Roberge, former Hubspot CRO, and Tim Bertrand, the CRO at Project44, for inspiring us to dig deep into this topic.

 One of my favorite ways of testing new ideas is through creating a subset of reps or territories.
 This provides the ability to test the new idea — in this case pricing — with a control group.
 If the size of your team permits, it is always better to have at least two reps trying this new approach to avoid false negatives.
 For a situation like this, I would make sure that at least one of these reps was a strong value focused sales rep as they tend to be less intimidated by these increases.

 While every company faces unique challenges both internally and externally, we believe the opportunity to regularly evaluate the price of your products is something sales leaders and the broader management team should commit to regular check-ins.
-Even if a you cannot get to the top end of the close to 3x increase, but just to 1.5x its current price, this can have a meaningful impact as you scale your firm through needing less total sales reps, less marketing driven prospects, and less customer support and implementation reps to hit your growth goals.
+Even if you cannot get to the top end of the ~3x increase, but can still get to 1.5x its current price, this can have a meaningful impact as you scale your firm through needing fewer total sales reps, fewer marketing driven prospects, and fewer customer support and implementation reps to hit your growth goals.
 This does not just increase a firm’s financial strength, but also reduces the complexity in scaling given fewer bodies needed to hire, train and deliver on the same top line numbers.

 888 Boylston Street, Suite 500 | Boston, MA 02199-8202